Home » Course » Desserts » Cookies » The Best Vegan Chocolate Chip Cookies

 top down view of raw vegan cookie dough mounds on baking sheet.

-• Let cookies cool on the baking sheet for 2 minutes, then transfer cookies to a wire rack to cool.
+Cool: Let cookies rest on the baking sheet for 2 minutes, then transfer to a wire rack to cool completely.

-• Substitute the butter with room temp coconut oil.
-When using room temp coconut oil, make sure all other wet ingredients are at room temp as well, or the coconut oil will seize up and harden.
+• Coconut oil substitute — If swapping butter for coconut oil, make sure it’s soft/room temperature and all other wet ingredients are at room temp too.
+Cold liquids can cause the coconut oil to seize and harden.

 side angle view of vegan chocolate chip cookies cooling on a wire rack.